cado-security/product-help/docs/cado/discovery-import/gcp/engine-instance.md

 # How to Import a Google Compute Engine Instance

 The / Forensic Acquisition and Investigation platform supports the acquisition of Google Cloud Platform (GCP) Compute Engine instances.
 Follow these steps to import a GCP Compute instance into / Forensic Acquisition and Investigation:

+> **_NOTE:_**  When importing instances with disks over 500GB, you may encounter limitations in cloud providers and FAI that result in extended acquisition and processing times.
+During the acquisition process you might receive a warning.
+Larger disks may require larger workers for efficient processing.

 1. **Select the GCP Project and Bucket**: Choose the GCP project and the storage bucket where the disk image will be uploaded before importing it into / Forensic Acquisition and Investigation.